Technigo/project-weather-app/README.md

 ## The problem

 This was my first time using fetch and API.
-I started mobile first approch and went from top to bottom adding fetching the right values from the API.
+I started mobile first approch and went from top to bottom and fetched the requested values from the API.
-After the fetch i went back and needed to make adjustment to the values so that they became more readable.
+When i had all the data i needed i went back and made adjustment to the values so that they became more readable.
+Then i choose to do a simple design and by using media queries i also made it responsive.

 If i had more time i would go over my JS code and change how i created my favourite cities.
 At the moment it is alot of repeating code and the project would be much better with another structure on that specific part.